Faculty & Study Away

 The Office of Study Away values faculty involvement and encourages professors from all disciplines to get become a study away ally.

 Faculty Opportunities Away

-Trinity College faculty can teach abroad as a visiting faculty member at two of Trinity’s signature programs, Rome and Trinidad.
+Trinity College faculty can teach abroad as a visiting faculty member at Trinity’s Rome campus.
 Study Away teaching appointments are awarded on a competitive basis to eligible faculty.
 Those eligible include all active full-time, tenured, and tenure-track faculty.
 Retired and visiting faculty who are currently on a contract of less than three years are not eligible.
-Eligible faculty members interested in teaching for a semester at Trinity’s signature programs in Rome or Trinidad should contact Jennifer Summerhays, Director of the Office of Study Away.
+Eligible faculty members interested in teaching for a semester at Trinity’s signature program in Rome should contact Rebecca Hovey, Interim Director of the Office of Study Away.

 Lead an Intersession Program: Summer or January Term

 As a complement to the established study away programs that are offered each semester, Trinity faculty from all disciplines are strongly encouraged to propose short-term study away programs for the summer or January term.
 The Office of Study Away works closely with faculty to provide information and support in the development of programs.

 Interested faculty should schedule a meeting with Rebecca Hovey, Interim Director of the Office of Study Away to discuss details and timelines.

 Serve as a Study Away Faculty Advisor (SAFA)

 The Office of Study Away values the academic leadership of committed faculty, and recognizes their essential role in the past, present and future growth of Trinity’s study away programs.
 Study Away Faculty Advisers (SAFAs) provide input and guidance to the Office of Study Away and its program on-site directors in three main areas: Curriculum, Advising, and Recruitment.

 If you are interested in learning more about becoming a SAFA, please email Rebecca Hovey.